evangronberg/chatgpt-from-scratch/final-project/final_submissions/GronbergEvan_FinalProjectImplementation/README.md

 From there, you can select the virtual environment as your notebook's kernel and forgo the `pip install` command in the notebook.

 Note that running this code on your own is highly contingent upon the ready availability of a robust GPU.

+Also note that the two data sources for the notebook, `bible.txt` and `bible_qa_pairs.csv`, are included in this directory and require no installation or otherwise extra steps.